Dina Titus: Voting rights

 On February 9, 2023, Titus voted against H.J.Res.
 24: Disapproving the action of the District of Columbia Council in approving the Local Resident Voting Rights Amendment Act of 2022 which condemns the District of Columbia's plan that would allow noncitizens to vote in local elections.

 Syria

 In 2023, Titus voted against H.Con.Res.
 21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

+Public Access to Law

+In 2025, Titus, Deborah Ross, and Lance Gooden introduced the Pro Codes Act.
+If enacted, the bill would allow private, for-profit corporations to claim copyright of laws based on the "model codes" they sell to government bodies.
+This would overturn cases like Veeck v.
+Southern Building Code Congress Int'l that have held that the public has the right to view, copy, dissect, and critique laws they are held to regardless of the authorship of the text.

 Personal life

 Titus has been married to Thomas C. Wright since 1979.
 Wright is a retired professor of history at UNLV.
 His studies in Latin American history have taken the couple on extended journeys throughout Central and South America and to Spain.